Nithin1728/Neural-Network/README.md

 # Neural-Network

-A two layered neural network built to classify digits using numpy.
+A two layered neural network built from scratch to classify digits using numpy.